Feldar99/Archipelago/worlds/gw2/docs/setup_en.md

 See the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn more.

 ### Where do I get a YAML?
 Until this world is released you will have to edit your YAML manually.
-You can either modify the provided template, or generate one using the provided gw2YamlGenerator.exe to create one with triggers for using your existing characters.
+You can modify the provided template, but it is recommended that you generate one using the provided gw2YamlGenerator.exe to create one with triggers for using your existing characters.
 These triggers will set the profession and race to match the character and update the max_quests value to be the number of quests that character has remaining in the storyline.
+You may modify the generated yaml how you like as well.

 ### Generating a multi-world
 1. Unzip the gw2_world.zip and place the apworld from it in your Archipelago/lib/worlds folder.
 Note: If you have an